MatiasKauranen/MealMaster/README.md

 ## Features

-- Search for recipes by name or ingredient
+- Search for recipes by name, ingredient or category
+- View detailed recipe information, including photo, ingredients and instructions
 - Save favorite recipes to a personal collection
-- View detailed recipe information, including ingredients and instructions
+- Send favorite recipes to a friend via email
 - Dark and light mode support
 - Firebase authentication and user data storage